sjbennett123/polarlarp/content/_index.md

 ## [Google Hangouts - Weekly Writer Check In](https://meet.google.com/iak-gnhk-ork?authuser=0&hs=122)

+- 🠕 Up there is a link you can click on it!
 - Tuesdays from 8 PM - 9 PM - Starts on time....
 Ends on time.
-The link up there 🠕 is a link you can click on it.
 - This is not a place to write from scratch.
 This is to review and prioritize so that we can write on our own and be coordinated.
 - Use a real webcam if possible.
 - Keep focused on the work don't have distractions up...
 Discord, Facebook, Facebook Messenger, Netflix, Pornhub, Twitter, Grindr.... it can wait an hour I promise you.